Questions

 Why does my violin sound scratchy?

-READ ALSO: What are the requirements for quality documentation?
+READ ALSO: What are the advantages of a for-profit medical system?

 The amount of rosin you use on your bow also affects the tone and sound of your violin.
 Too much rosin on the bow hair produces a scratchy, unpleasant sound, while too little will cause the tone to fade out during your bow stroke.